 For even more chocolate flavor, feel free to stir the full ⅓ cup chocolate chips into the batter, and use extra ones for the top of the cake.

-If you're really into texture, go ahead and add some chopped walnuts, too!
+If you're really into texture, go ahead and add some chopped walnuts, and a drizzle of vegan chocolate sauce OR vegan chocolate ganache!

 For the most consistent results, I highly recommend using a kitchen scale to measure flour.
 Not only does it help you bake perfect cakes by getting the wet-to-dry ratio correct every time, it also makes measuring so easy.